-We are happy to announce that with our success story at the Gr.
-Noida skill centre, we have now opened a second skill centre in Uttarakhand, Srinagar which was opened on Oct 2018, thanks to the Uttaroday Kilkiileshwar Trust.
-This centre aims at enhancing local people to learn skills which will generate income without them needing to migrate out.
+We are happy to announce that our success with the Greater Noida Skill Centre encouraged us to open a second Skill Centre in Srinagar, Uttarakhand on 1st Oct 2018, thanks to the Uttaroday Kilkileshwar Trust.
+The aim is to enable people to learn skills from which they can earn an income locally without them needing to venture further afield in search of work.

 Ascending to financial independence